 In Arkansas, it is illegal to operate or have actual physical control of a vehicle or motorboat while intoxicated or with a blood alcohol concentration (BAC) of .08% or greater.
 The term "actual physical control" doesn't require movement or operation but simply having the ability to exert control over the vehicle.
 The offense is technically called "driving while intoxicated" (DWI) but is often referred to as a "DUI" (driving under the influence).

 If the driver has no prior DWI convictions within the last five years, a DWI conviction is considered a first offense (the lookback period is five years for license-related penalties).
 A first-offense DWI is a misdemeanor and usually carries several days in jail, a fine, and license suspension.

 This article discusses the specific penalties you'll face if convicted of a first DWI in Arkansas.

 Jail time.
-A first-offense DWI requires at least 24 hours imprisonment with a maximum sentence of one year in jail.
+A first-offense DWI carries at least 24 hours imprisonment with a maximum sentence of one year in jail.
 This minimum increases to seven days in jail if the driver had a passenger who was under 16 years old.
-For good cause, the judge can order that community service be served in lieu of jail time.
+However, the judge can order community service in lieu of jail time.

 Fines.
 A person who's convicted of a first DWI faces fines of $150 to $1,000.
 In addition to fines, drivers may be required to pay reinstatement fees, supervision fees, and treatment costs.
 (DWI convictions come with lots of hidden costs.)